A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Conclusions

-By constructing a method that combines the advantages of SS-CASSCF, sCI, and VMC, we find that it is possible to offer high accuracy excitation energy predictions across singly excited, doubly excited, and charge transfer states.
-Unlike CASPT2, this combined method avoids state averaging and is thus able to accommodate the post-excitation orbital relaxations that are so crucial in charge transfer.
-Unlike EOM-CC, the method is explicitly multi-configurational, making it much more reliable in doubly excited states.
-Unlike sCI on its own, the method is able to arrive at accurate excitation energies with much shorter determinant expansions thanks to the combined effect of Jastrow factors and variance matching.
-Together, these advantages allow the method to make reliable excitation energy predictions in a wider variety of excited states than either coupled cluster or multi-reference perturbation theory while also reaching into system sizes beyond the current limits of sCI without sacrificing basis set quality.
-In key systems like uracil and tetrafluorethylene-ethylene, agreement between our method and the highest level coupled cluster that can be afforded allows us to make excitation energy predictions with a confidence that is bolstered by the significant differences in these methods' underlying approximations.
+In the demonstrations we have included above, we showed how a combination of SS-CASSCF, sCI, and excited-state-specific VMC offers reliably accurate excitation energy predictions across singly excited, doubly excited, and charge transfer states.
+Unlike CASPT2, this approach avoids state averaging and is thus able to fully accommodate the post-excitation orbital relaxations that are important in charge transfer states.
+Unlike EOM-CC, the approach is explicitly multi-configurational, making it much more reliable in doubly excited states.
+Unlike sCI and sCI-PT2 acting alone, the method is able to arrive at accurate excitation energies with relatively short determinant expansions thanks to the combined effect of Jastrow factors and variance matching.
+Together, these advantages lead to reliable excitation energy predictions in a wider variety of excited states than either coupled cluster or multi-reference perturbation theory while reaching system sizes beyond the current limits of sCI.
+In some systems, such as uracil and benzonitrile, agreement between this approach and coupled cluster methods affords an especially high degree of confidence in the accuracy of the results thanks to the significant differences in these methods' underlying approximations.